Epic-Oreo/CookieTranslate/readme.md

 ```

-Then you can run the program
+Then you can run the program, the first time you run it, it will need to install the models (~1gb) and will take significantly longer.
 ```sh
 python ./server/run.py -i image.png -o image_out.png
 ```